 The wavefunction calculation is an essential part in quantum device modeling.
 QWIPs have thin (several tens of angstroms) quantum wells surrounded with thicker (several hundreds of angstroms) large bandgap barriers.
 Large separation between the quantum wells allows to consider the electrons in the quantum wells as isolated [1].
-These conditions constitute a finite quantum well problem which is handled by a numerical 1-D Schrodinger equation solver both in the Γ and L valley quantum wells of the AlGaAs/GaAs QWIP.
-In this solver, a 1D potential mesh is generated which has cells of length 1 Å. The Schrodinger equation is discretized in the form of a finite difference equation at every point of this mesh, and the finite difference equation is converted into a suitable matrix form.
+These conditions constitute a finite quantum well problem which is handled by a numerical 1-D Schrodinger equation solver both in the $\Gamma$ and L valley quantum wells of the AlGaAs/GaAs QWIP.
+In this solver, a 1D potential mesh is generated which has 1 Å long cells.
+The Schrödinger equation is discretized in the form of a finite difference equation at every point of this mesh, and the finite difference equation is converted into a suitable matrix form.
 Using FORTRAN matrix solution routines, the eigenvalues and eigenvectors are obtained, which are the subband energy levels and subband wavefunctions of QWIP respectively.
 The above procedure can be summarized as follows.